archx64-ait/lightweight-streamlined-chatbot/README.md

 - Maung Maung Kyi Tha (st125214)
 - Rida Fatma (st125481)

+## Branches

+This repository currently have 3 branches.

+1. `main`: master branch of the repository.
+2. `models`: this is for the models and jupyter notebooks
+3. `dev`: development of the web applications

 ## Data

 The following Datasets related to questions and answers of IT support, helpdesk, and technical support and troubleshooting will be used to train and evaluate our model.